aprossi/crs-ws2024/crs_data_info_2024-GMAP-winter-school.md

 # 2023 GMAP Winter School - CRS data sources

 See also related presentatipn content at https://aprossi.eu/content/crs2024.
-Source are also linked from there.
+Specific sources for each slide are also linked from there.

 ## Ganymede raster
 Exemplary global Ganymede